Editor’s Note: Originally published on Apr. 2, 2020, updated on Feb. 2, 2023.

 Wondering what it takes to set up your Amazon account?
-Whether you’re just curious or intent on selling on Amazon in 2020, you’re in the right place.
-In Part 2 of our series, we take you through Amazon account setup and all the basic information you need to start selling on Amazon right away.
+Whether you’re just curious or intent on selling on Amazon in 2023, you’re in the right place.
+Let’s go through the account setup process and all the basic information you need to start selling on Amazon right away.

 - A list of options for your seller name and a memorable password.